-For example, David and Charles Koch made their wealth by investing in oil derivatives.
-They support conservative politics through the Koch foundations.
+For example, Charles Koch and his late brother David made their wealth by investing in oil derivatives and support conservative politics through the Koch foundations.
 Another is Harold Hamm, owner of Continental Resources, who opened up the Bakken shale oil fields.
 He supported Republicans who approved the Keystone XL pipeline.

 It reviewed 1,800 federal policies enacted between 1981 and 2002.
 The researchers compared them to the preferences of four groups.
 It found that the policies most frequently aligned with the wishes of the elite and special interest groups rarely aligned with those of average citizens or mass interest groups.

 As a result, most Americans feel disenfranchised.
 If not, they feel helpless in influencing their society.
-A 2018 Gallup poll found that 63 percent feel dissatisfied with the way things are going right now.
-Also, 68 percent are dissatisfied with income distribution.
-As a result, 37 percent feel that there is not much opportunity to get ahead.
-That's up from 17 percent in 1997.
+A 2018 Gallup poll found that 63% feel dissatisfied with the way things are going right now.
+Also, 68% are dissatisfied with income distribution.
+As a result, 37% feel that there is not much opportunity to get ahead.
+That's up from 17% in 1997.

 These attitudes have led to populist protest groups such as the Tea Party and the Occupy Wall Street movement.
 However, the Tea Party directed people's anger toward the federal government, not the oligarchy.
 The Occupy Wall Street movement didn't carry out any real change.

 This dissatisfaction became a critical force in the 2016 presidential campaign.
 It created momentum for candidates on both ends of the political spectrum.
 Bernie Sanders railed against those policies that perpetuated income inequality.
 Donald Trump lumped the Tea Party, traditional Republicans, and Democrats into the same "swamp."
 Trump used the anger at the status quo to win the election.